opengauss-mirror/docs/content/en/docs/Developerguide/system-information-functions.md

 -   pg\_tablespace\_databases\(tablespace\_oid\)

-    Description: Gets the set of database OIDs that have objects in the specified tablespace.
+    Description: Obtains the set of database OIDs that have objects in the specified tablespace.

     Return type: SETOF oid